The story so far

 The hall was built on land donated to the community for use as a public hall.

-Lenzie Public Hall has been the “home” to Lenzie Girl Guides since at least 1963.
+Lenzie Public Hall was “home” to Lenzie Girl Guides from at least 1963 to 2019 (56 years).

 What happened 2013 – 2020